Radar, Part 2: Interpreting Radar Images

 The radar reflectivity of a garden-variety thunderstorm at four different scan angles.
 More explanation in text.

-First, note that the core radar reflectivity on the upper-right panel (scan angle of 1.5 degrees) was higher than the core base reflectivity at 0.5 degrees (see upper-left panel).
-Comparing the two images, we conclude that the heaviest precipitation was higher up in the thunderstorm at this time.
 Note that the radar reflectivity markedly decreased at a scan angle of 2.4 degrees (lower-left panel).
 When the scan angle was set to 3.4 degrees (lower-right panel), the reflectivity all but vanished, indicating that there weren't many precipitation particles near the top of the storm.

 Credit: National Weather Service

-Composite reflectivity may not be representative of current precipitation rates at the ground, but it can show the potential if the precipitation causing the highest reflectivity (often well up into the cloud) can fall to the surface.You might think that this discussion is probably too much "inside baseball," but composite reflectivity is the mode of choice on regional or national mosaics that you frequently see on the Web and on television.
+Composite reflectivity may not be representative of current precipitation rates at the ground, but it can show the potential if the precipitation causing the highest reflectivity (often well up into the cloud) can fall to the surface.You might think that this discussion is probably too much "inside baseball," but composite reflectivity is the mode of choice on regional or national mosaics that you frequently see on the Web, in mobile apps, and on television.
 So, the bottom line is to make sure that you know which type of radar product you are looking at before performing any kind of analysis.

 Explore Further...